Mishalzeera/the-money-manager/README.md

 is filled in.
 The item appears immediately in the wishlist.
 Adding a dynamically generated a-tag with a url_for that links to a route only allows for the routing but not passing any variables back.
 Despite combing the Jinja and Flask docs, the author could only find limited mention of any related information.
-The issue was resolved by changing the a-tag to a buttong, and wrapping in a form tag.
+The issue was resolved by changing the a-tag to a button, and wrapping in a form tag.

+### Create Invoice Structure

+The author has been grappling with the organisation of concerns, and has found that having a basic HTML and render_template route for a feature in place helps.
+This allows the flow of operations to be clear to the author, who has to focus on small tasks, one at a time.
+The basic CRUD setup of the invoicing feature may involve separate pages for some functions, but remain in the same template for others.
+The invoice structure was set up as a series of pages for the time being.